Free Shipping | 100% Organic | Handmade From Honduras

 Why Batana Oil is Difficult To Ship

-Liquid in Hot Temperature, Solid in Hot Temperature
+Liquid in Hot Temperature, Solid in Cold Temperature

 One of the primary difficulties lies in its sensitivity to temperature fluctuations.
 Batana oil has a tendency to solidify at lower temperatures, which can occur during transit, particularly in colder climates or at high altitudes.
 This change in state can compromise the quality and effectiveness of the oil, necessitating careful temperature control throughout the shipping process.
 For example, at Batana babe we have to account for this when we seal our oil.
 Many companies do not properly seal their container because of it's sold phase in cold temperatures.